m-lab/etl/schema/views/README.md

   This should generally be run from a travis deployment, and the arguments should be derived from the deployment tag.
   The following standardSQL views are created in the release dataset:
-     ndt_all​ - all (lightly filtered) tests, excluding EB, blacklisted, short and very long tests.
+     ndt_all - all (lightly filtered) tests, excluding EB, blacklisted, short and very long tests.
-     Separate views for download and upload NDT tests:
+     Separate views for download and upload NDT tests: ndt_downloads
-  ​​​     ndt_downloads
        ndt_uploads

   Notes: